kwaldenphd/world-wide-web/README.md

 Q3: Between the <head> tags, there are also a few <meta> tags.
 Use the W3C site to translate this information in your notebook.

 Q4: Create another link to another HTML page or image, but save that file in a different directory or folder on your computer.
-How did you have to modify your <a href> to call that file in your webpage?
+How did you have to modify the HTML to call that file in your webpage?
 Why?

 Q5: Take a look at the HTML Colors page listed above.
 Do you see anything familiar?
 Describe the way that RGB and Hexadecimal colors work in your own words.